doekman/awkcss/README.md

 	. awkcss.bash

-When using Textmate (or compatible editor), you could install [AWK syntaxhighlighting][awk-tmLanguage].
+_Optional_: when using Textmate (or compatible editor), you could install [AWK syntax highlighting][awk-tmLanguage].
+Installing [ok-bash][] will enhance your experience while working with this repository (while making you smarter in the process).

 ## Usage